HasanOmar1/Minecraft/README.md

 You will have only 3 types of tools:

 - Axe : for cutting trees and logs.
-- Pickaxe : for minning rocks.
+- Pickaxe : for mining rocks.
 - Shovel : for digging dirt.

 When you remove blocks , ONLY the last removed block will go to your inventory and you can use it once again.